snabbco/snabb/README.md

 For the (optional) rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project, which is now included as a git submodule.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://www.netbsd.org/docs/rump/).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
 There are some additional examples in `examples/rump` which is a port of the tests in buildrump.
 The rump kernel runs on many elf/Posix OS and architectures, currently tested on Linux x86, x64, ppc, arm and NetBSD x86, x64, with more targets to be added soon.

 ## New features planned soon
-netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD support, more rump kernel support, rump kernel hypercall API, osv support.
+netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD support, rump kernel hypercall API, OSv support.

 ## Release notes
-0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, initial luaffi support again, luaffi fixes, better kernel headers and fixes against them, more MIPS support.
+0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, luaffi support again, better kernel headers and fixes against them, more MIPS support, improved APIs with multiple return values.

 0.8 rump kernel fixes, NetBSD 64 bit fixes, initial arp/neighbour support, towards MIPS support, cmsg cleanup, shm_open, iterators for directory iteration and ls, more OSX and NetBSD support, initial cgroups support, initial support of NetBSD network config.